mahavedalla/mahavedalla/docs/questions/dhamma/Whether the Buddha taught the Dhamma for the sake  1d8e99d091128165a707e3a9d3b4b887.md

-# Whether the Buddha taught the Dhamma for the sake of a better rebirth?
+Question: Whether the Buddha taught the Dhamma for the sake of a better rebirth?
 Answer in Brief: -
  Category: Dhamma
 Sutta References: MN 103